What to Eat When You Have Heartburn

 Having acid can be very annoying.
 It may even keep us from doing activities we normally like to do.

-The good news is you can eat it anytime you’re hungry.
+The good news is that you can eat it anytime you’re hungry.
 We recommend you eat it with raisins.

 You should always use ginger in moderation due to its strong flavor.
 That being said, this is one of the best foods for fighting acid.
-It acts as an anti-inflammatory for gastrointestinal issues.
+It acts as an anti-inflammatory agent for gastrointestinal issues.

 You can eat a slice after lunch or dinner.
 Then, just like with the banana, see if it works for you or not.

 This medicinal plant is great.
 Not only is is rich in nutrients, but is also helps your digestion.
 It has a smooth flavor and a crunchy texture.
-You can enjoy it in salads, soups, veggie pies, or sauces.
+You can enjoy it in salads, soups, vegetable pies, or sauces.